Seasawher/mathlib4-help/docs/attributes.md

 ## to_additive
  Transport multiplicative to additive

-## to_additive_change_numeral
- Auxiliary attribute for `to_additive` that stores functions that have numerals as argument.
-Similar to `registerParametricAttribute` except that attributes do not have to be assigned in the same file as the declaration.

 ## to_additive_dont_translate
  Auxiliary attribute for `to_additive` stating that the operations on this type should not be translated.
 Similar to `registerParametricAttribute` except that attributes do not